ddecoud/portfolio/final_part1.md

 |      |     |             |

 # Method and medium
-> I'm going to use Shorthand and create some mood boards in figma or Canvas and user personas on Hubspot (Make my persona tool).
+> I'm going to use Shorthand and create some mood boards in figma or Canvas and user personas on Hubspot (with 'Make my persona' tool).

 # Initial Feedback